The Institute for Humanities and Social Sciences (INSHS)

 • Politics, Power, Organization (section 40)

-The Scientific Council of the INSHS
+The Scientific Council of CNRS Humanities & Social Sciences

 The Institute Scientific Council advises and assists the director of the Institute by providing its opinions and recommendations on the relevance and appropriateness of the Institute's projects and activities.
 Working groups may be set up to help the Institute Scientific Council carry out its tasks.